Request Assessment

 January 30, 2019

-Every single product goes through a series of changes over the course of its lifetime.
-Understanding those changes and when they could occur will help you forecast how they will impact your business.
-Neglecting to forecast how a product’s life will play out can make the difference between those companies that succeed and those that fail.
+It can also help you recognize when your product is ready to move on to the next stage.
+This will help you forecast how they will impact your business.
+Neglecting to forecast how a product’s life will play out can make the difference between the companies that succeed and those that fail.

 Stage 0 — Development: Minimum Viable Product (MVP)